xavierpantet/ada-kindle/README.md

 approval over time?
 - Investigate the LSI.

-# Questions for TAa
+# Questions for TA
-Can we have our 6 right now or do we have to wait for the poster presentation?
+None for the moment.